What is Science on Stage?

 The European Science on Stage Festival is hosted biennially in different countries and is the culmination of national events in the

 participating countries.
 350 science teachers from all over Europe will present their most innovative teaching ideas, workshops and performance.

 Participants are chosen at competitive national events in the 27 member countries.

-The next European Science on Stage Festival will be held in Słubice / Frankfurt (Oder) from 25-28 April 2013.
-Themes of this event
+The next European Science on Stage Festival will be held in London from 17-20 June 2015.
+Information about the 2015 festival can be found here.

 are invited to submit their ideas for consideration to attend the Science on Stage festival.